Fumihito, Crown Prince of Japan: Functions

 In accordance with legislation passed allowing his father's abdication, he became heir presumptive to the throne on 30 April 2019.
 Once plans were announced for the impending abdication and his brother's enthronement, Fumihito suggested that instead of using public money the imperial family should pay for the religious rituals in the enthronement as the constitution separates religion and state, despite the government agreeing to foot the bill.
 In June–July 2019, the Crown Prince and his wife carried out the first official overseas visit by the imperial family following the accession of Emperor Naruhito.
 They visited Poland and Finland to participate in the celebrations for the 100th anniversary of establishment of diplomatic relationship between Japan and the two countries.
 In August 2019, the couple and their son, Hisahito, arrived in Bhutan for a visit.

 The public proclamation of Fumihito as Crown Prince did not take place on 19 April 2020 due to the COVID-19 pandemic.
 His accession as crown prince took place privately.
 On 8 November 2020, Fumihito was formally declared first-in-line to the Chrysanthemum Throne.
 During the ceremony he said "I will carry out my duties by deeply acknowledging my responsibilities as crown prince".

-His older brother during his time as Crown Prince carried the title Kōtaishi (Crown Prince, 皇太子 lit.
-"Great Imperial Son"), and was also referred by the Japanese press with this title until his accession to the throne.
-However Prince Akishino did not receive the title Kōtaishi as heir to the throne, apparently due to personal reluctance as not being raised as crown prince unlike his older brother, and chose the title Kōshi (皇嗣 lit.
-"Imperial Heir") instead.
+His older brother during his time as Crown Prince carried the title Crown Prince (皇太子, Kōtaishi), and was also referred by the Japanese press with this title until his accession to the throne.
+However Prince Akishino did not receive the title Kōtaishi as heir to the throne, apparently due to personal reluctance as not being raised as crown prince unlike his older brother, and chose the title (皇嗣, Kōshi) instead.